 Correct operation of the relay can easily be checked as the transparent cover provides good visibility of the moving contacts.
 If the relay does not seem to operate correctly, check for presence of the appropriate coil voltage and polarity using a suitable multimeter.
 If a LED is fitted, it indicates voltage presence to the coil.
-If coil voltage is present, but the relay does not operate, a short circuit of the suppression diode is possible (This may have been reversed due to the coil connection).
+If coil voltage is present, but the relay does not operate, a short circuit of the suppression diode is possible (this may have been caused due to reversed coil connection).